rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 ### 2.4.3 Empty Space Map

 Collection Services maintains a [map](<https://emory.box.com/s/lv7cuyj10ncxj0xvs70jvugcg1zlghms>) of the empty space on Level 11.
 This map indicates where there is available space for new collections.
 It should be updated any time collection material is moved to, from, or around on Level 11.
-The Accessioning and Collections Manager will periodically verify the document to ensure that it is up to date.
+The Accessioning Archivist will periodically verify the document to ensure that it is up to date.

 ### 2.4.4 Lost Items

 Occasionally, staff may be unable to locate items in both the manuscript and print collections.

-An item is determined to be missing once two staff members plus the Accessioning and Collections Manager and, in the case of print material, the Rare Book Cataloger, have searched for the item and been unable to locate it.
+An item is determined to be missing once two staff members plus the Accessioning Archivist and, in the case of print material, the Rare Book Cataloger, have searched for the item and been unable to locate it.

 For lost manuscript material:

-* The Accessioning and Collections Manager will redact the item from the finding aid (see [7.2 Redacted material](/07-RESTRICTION%20AND%20SEPARATION/#72-redacted-material) for more information).
+* The Accessioning Archivist will redact the item from the finding aid (see [7.2 Redacted material](/07-RESTRICTION%20AND%20SEPARATION/#72-redacted-material) for more information).
-* The Accessioning and Collections Manager will add the item to the [spreadsheet for missing items](<https://emory.box.com/s/zad5xqqh3u9flbh2ejynbcnsx5gzpwa0>) maintained on Box.
+* The Accessioning Archivist will add the item to the [spreadsheet for missing items](<https://emory.box.com/s/zad5xqqh3u9flbh2ejynbcnsx5gzpwa0>) maintained on Box.
-* Every three months the Accessioning and Collections Manager and one other member of the unit should search for these items again.
+* Every three months the Accessioning Archivist and one other member of the unit should search for these items again.
-* If the item is found, The Accessioning and Collections Manager will remove it from the spreadsheet and un-redact the finding aid.
+* If the item is found, The Accessioning Archivist will remove it from the spreadsheet and un-redact the finding aid.
 * If Rose staff discover a missing item when trying to locate it for a patron, and the item is later found, Research Services should contact the researcher and alert them that the item is now available.
-* If the item is not found, the Accessioning and Collections Manager will note the date of the search in the spreadsheet.
+* If the item is not found, the Accessioning Archivist will note the date of the search in the spreadsheet.

 For lost print material:

-* The rare book cataloger will mark the item as missing in Alma [LINK TO CATALOGING MANUAL]
+* The Rare Book Cataloger will mark the item as missing in Alma [LINK TO CATALOGING MANUAL]
-* Every three months, the Accessioning and Collections Manager and Rare Book Cataloger will generate a missing item report from Alma and search for these items again.
+* Every three months, the Accessioning Archivist and Rare Book Cataloger will generate a missing item report from Alma and search for these items again.
-* If the item is found, the rare book cataloger will remove the missing status from the item record in Alma.
+* If the item is found, the Rare Book Cataloger will remove the missing status from the item record in Alma.
 * If Rose staff discover a missing item when trying to locate it for a patron, and the item is later found, Research Services should contact the researcher and alert them that the item is now available.

 ---